acts-project/acts/CONTRIBUTING.md

 ### <a name="coding-style-and-guidelines">Coding style and guidelines</a>

 The Acts project uses [clang-format](http://clang.llvm.org/docs/ClangFormat.html) for formatting its source code.
 A `.clang-format` configuration file comes with the project and should be used to automatically format the code.
+Developers can use the provided Docker image to format their project or install clang-format locally.
+Developers should be aware that clang-format will behave differently for different versions, so installing [the same clang version as used in the CI](https://github.com/acts-project/machines/blob/github-actions/check/Dockerfile.llvm8) is recommended.
 There are several instructions available on how to integrate clang-format with your favourite IDE (e.g. [eclipse](https://marketplace.eclipse.org/content/cppstyle), [Xcode](https://github.com/travisjeffery/ClangFormat-Xcode), [emacs](http://clang.llvm.org/docs/ClangFormat.html#emacs-integration)).
 The Acts CI system will automatically apply code reformatting using the provided clang-format configuration once pull requests are opened.
-However, developers are strongly encouraged to use this code formatter also locally to reduce conflicts due to formatting issues.
+However, developers are encouraged to use this code formatter also locally to reduce conflicts due to formatting issues.

 In addition, the following conventions are used in Acts code: